Three Minute Thesis competition

 - Did the PowerPoint slide enhance the presentation - was it clear, legible, and concise?

-The RMIT 3MT Final was held on 26 August 2016 with a very strong field of candidates from across the University showcasing their research.
-The participants had first competed in school and college finals.
+The 2020 RMIT 3MT Final was held on 1 September 2020 with a very strong field of candidates from across the University showcasing their research.
+The participants had first competed in school and college heats.